Narwhai/theme-basics/README.md

 - Install the BRAT plugin from the Obsidian community plugins
 - In the BRAT plugin settings, click "Add beta plugin" in the "Beta plugin list" section
-- Paste the link to this repository in the Repositor input field
+- Paste the link to this repository in the Repository input field
 - Click "Add plugin"
-- Click "Community Plugins" in the left sidebar, find "Basic Styling Tuner" in the list and click "Enable"
+- Click "Community Plugins" in the left sidebar, find "Theme Basics" in the list and click "Enable"

 ## Available Settings